SitLog/source_code/apps/german_open_2019/demo_supermarket/README.md

 - The code that implements the search space algorithms to determine the diagnosis, decision-making and planning is found in the files: [daily_life_inference_cycle_2020.pl](https://github.com/SitLog/source_code/blob/master/knowledge_base/daily_life_inference_cycle_2020.pl), [diagnosis_2020.pl](https://github.com/SitLog/source_code/blob/master/knowledge_base/diagnosis_2020.pl), [decision_maker_2020.pl](https://github.com/SitLog/source_code/blob/master/knowledge_base/decision_maker_2020.pl), [planner_2020.pl](https://github.com/SitLog/source_code/blob/master/knowledge_base/planner_2020.pl) and [ new_observation_2020.pl](https://github.com/SitLog/source_code/blob/master/knowledge_base/new_observation_2020.pl).

-If the demo wants to be run on SitLog test mode, run the command ```./scripts/german_open_2019 test``` on a terminal with present directory the source of this repository (also see the instructions [here](https://github.com/SitLog/source_code#sitlog)).
+If the demo wants to be executed on SitLog test mode, run the command ```./scripts/german_open_2019 test``` on a terminal with present directory the source of this repository (see also the instructions [here](https://github.com/SitLog/source_code#sitlog)).
 Then you can enter the following answers when prompted by the interpreter.

     res(demo_supermarket).
     ok.